Terry Samuels Is Back To Talk About Some Basic Website Schema Questions

 Jesse Dolan: Well, I think it’s been an awesome tool.
 Sometimes we knock on Google.
-They have a lot of free tools, whether it’s be Google Search Console, Google Analytics and there’s quirks, but the schema testing tool is just like, it’s just a great tool.
+They have a lot of free tools, whether it’s Google Search Console, Google Analytics and there are quirks, but the schema testing tool is just like, it’s just a great tool.
 It just does its thing.
 It’s accurate.

-So, and it’s getting to the point that we’ve now got to the idea of, because we do so many testing and I’m doing so much… I’m trying to just add fields to see what I can do.
+So, and it’s getting to the point that we’ve now got to the idea of because we do so much testing and I’m doing so much… I’m trying to just add fields to see what I can do.
 That’s how we got the keyword field to go into the web page field or the webpage schema.
 So that was big.
 That was a huge task because I knew we could put keywords into some things, but I just needed to find out.
-I’d rather have it on an web page level than a service level.
+I’d rather have it on a web page level than a service level.

 Jesse Dolan: Yeah.
 Can I parse it out and understand what I input or not, right?
 At the end of the day.